Skip to content

 Driving Along Jalan Pulau Samosir

-Jalan Pulau Samosir and Jalan Simolon Purba are connected, and is the main highway that circuit the island.
-There are many intersections to villages.
-As driving along the island shoreline, I want to stop at every peak to appreciate the grand lake.
+Jalan Pulau Samosir and Jalan Simolon Purba are connected and are the main highways that connect the island.
+There are many intersections in villages.
+As I drive along the island shoreline, I want to stop at every peak to appreciate the grand lake.
 I liked the road to Tomok and Simanindo.
-In the highlands, less traffic, and breezy on the summer days.
-Parhallow viewpoint and coffee shop has one of the best panoramic views of the majestic lake.
+In the highlands, less traffic, and breezy on summer days.
+Parhallow Viewpoint and coffee shop have one of the best panoramic views of the majestic lake.
 You can see the fish farms.
-Drive along this road, you will find several similar viewpoints.
+Drive along this road, and you will find several similar viewpoints.

 Coffee shop’s viewpoint

 In the highland, like an eagle’s gaze, the tiny blocks appeared to be a quiet fishing village on the shore.
-Farmers plowed lands by the foothill appeared as miniatures.
+Farmers plowed the land by the foothill appeared as miniatures.
 As you descend to the fishing village, you will find many villages along the road.
 Children are running home after school.
-The descend takes around 20 minutes on a narrow paved road.
+The descent takes around 20 minutes on a narrow paved road.
 You can explore the village and farmlands.
 The fertile soil and water from the lake are advantages for paddy farming.
 Doors are a way to show elaborate artwork of the Batak tribe.
-This village is near the Dacitic Lava Flow that was formed by the last energy of the Toba Supervolcano magmas
+This village is near the Dacitic Lava Flow that was formed by the last eruption of the Toba Supervolcano magmas.

-Hot springs in Lake Toba is one of the main attractions on the west side of the lake that can be accessed by road.
+Hot springs in Lake Toba are one of the main attractions on the west side of the lake that can be accessed by road.
 I found it quite a disappointment as the hot spring is like dying.
-The local operators used waterpipes to draw hot springs to their pools.
-The road to Pangururan is busy and dusty, like back to the Medan.
+The local operators used water pipes to draw hot springs to their pools.
+The road to Pangururan is busy and dusty, like going back to Medan.

 Local transportation